 P/L Open: This figure displays the current profit/loss of any open positions in an underlying.
 This is a dynamic metric and is marked to mid-price.

 P/L YTD: This figure, as its name indicates, displays profit/loss for the year-to-date.
 Its value is arrived at by way of the following simple formula: P/L Realized + P/L Open = P/L YTD.
-This figure essentially reflects what your overall portfolio P/L would be if you were to close out of everything in your portfolio (assuming all positions are closed at mid-price).
+P/L YTD is a relative number that measures your P/L from the beginning of the year.
+Additionally, P/L YTD bases on the closing mark of any position held from one year to another.
+So, if you held position(s) into a new year then P/L YTD will base on the closing mark of the previous year.
 Remember, P/L YTD is a gross figure and does not factor in commissions and fees.

 How do I determine the P/L of a trade?